What is BASICS?

 While in college, some students may drink alcohol heavily and/or have negative consequences that result from alcohol use.
 BASICS can help students who want to examine or reduce their alcohol use.BASICS can help students that are:

 - Referred by administrators, faculty, staff, coaches, or friends

 - Mandated by the Office of Student Accountability and Restorative Practices for a JMU alcohol policy violation

 - Court-mandated to complete substance abuse prevention hours

-To discuss the appropriateness and scheduling of BASICS for yourself or for a student, please contact Substance Abuse Prevention Specialist Paige Hawkins at email@example.com or 540-568-3317.
+To discuss the appropriateness of BASICS for yourself or for a student, please contact Substance Abuse Prevention Specialist Paige Hawkins at email@example.com or 540-568-3317.

 The University Health Center is located in the Student Success Center at 724 South Mason Street.
 There is a bike rack and a drop off circle drive at the walk-in clinic entrance, bus stops at the Student Success Center, Miller Hall, and the corner of Mason Street and Martin Luther King Jr. Way, and there is limited parking in the Grace Street Parking Deck.
 Please check-in 15 minutes prior to your appointment at The Well - the first floor entrance of the University Health Center off the atrium of the Student Success Center.

 There is no fee for self-referrals and a $50 total fee if mandated.